xuxingc/xuxingc.github.io/_pages/about.md

 **About Me**

 Hi!
 Currently I'm a first year PhD student in Graduate Group in Applied Mathematics in UC Davis.
 My research interests include combinatorics, optimization, scientific computing, and their applications in computer science.

+I'm always actively seeking for potential collaborators.
+If you're interested in working with me, feel free to send me emails!